Dayan-Zhanchi/aoc/days/README.md

 and q the new position.
 So what I did was write this as $Ax = b$ and let [numpy.linalg.solve](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html) solve it, where A is the coefficient matrix for two stones, x the unknowns we are looking for, and b the starting positions of each stone.
-To give some conext, what we are looking for in part 1 is the intersection of the paths of any pair of stones that resides within a test area.
+To give some context, what we are looking for in part 1 is the intersection of the paths of any pair of stones that resides within a test area.
 A confusing detail about this is that naturally one would think that the intersection also happens at the same time for both stones, which it doesn't have to in this puzzle.
 So we are only looking for if the path of any two stones ever intersects onwards from time = 0 within a test area.
 Consequently, this also means we